Learn How to Think in Japanese with These Awesome Tips, Tricks and Translation Ideas

 1. Use Real or Imaginary Stories and Conversations

-On any given day, you’re likely to talk to at least one person, maybe a few, right?
+On any given day, you’re likely to talk to at least one person.
+Maybe a few, right?

 The 30-second snippet with the cashier down the street or the guidelines you received for a project at work would be fine fodder.
 In fact, the more common the conversations you choose, the stronger your everyday Japanese vocabulary will become.

 By moving words back and forth in context, you’ll create stronger connections with those words and help your brain put the vocabulary to active use.

 Narrate your morning routine

 Let’s say you get up in the morning and you head to the bathroom.
 As you get up to go get your toothbrush, start talking to yourself about your day.

-Since you use these words on a daily basis, it’s easy to see how you’ll get more and more comfortable with these words.
+Since you use these words daily, it’s easy to see how you’ll get more and more comfortable with them.

 If you’re feeling more creative or looking to stretch your vocabulary, then you could make up a story about your toothbrush.